Beverley Skeggs: Making Class and Self through Televised Ethical Scenarios 2005–2008

-Another large ESRC research project was conducted by Skeggs (with Helen Wood, Leicester University and Nancy Thumin, Leeds University) between 2005–2008 on the making of a moral economy through reality TV, Making Class and Self through Televised Ethical Scenarios.
+Another large ESRC research project was conducted by Skeggs (with Helen Wood, Leicester University and Nancy Thumin, Leeds University) between 2005 and 2008 on the making of a moral economy through reality TV, Making Class and Self through Televised Ethical Scenarios.
 This project brings together many of the threads already apparent in Professor Skeggs' research, including the making of the exchange-value self, the emphasis that is placed on performing and telling one's self as a source of value and the class and race based challenges that are made through the construction of an alternative moral value system.
 This research project was part of a much larger research programme, 'Identities,' an ESRC £7million investigation into identity construction in contemporary Britain.
 Professor Skeggs delivered one of the inaugural lectures for the programme.

 A significant methodological contribution was made by this project, which by using a multi-method approach that combined textual analysis with audience research developed the 'affective textual encounter' for studying audience responses.
 This method showed how class, gender and race relations are made in the research encounter when women authorize their own speech through recourse to cultural resources such as 'taste' and maternal authority (this is developed in their article on method in the 2008 European Journal of Cultural Studies and the ESRC research report).
 The research participant's authorization of particular moral economies was closely related to their positions in circuits of value, positions which cut through, disturb and constitute gender, race and class.
 It has been published as 'Reacting to Reality TV; Audience, Performance and Value'(with Helen Wood).
 The research also led to an international edited collection on 'Reality Television and Class' (also with Helen Wood) published by BFI/Palgrave.
 Numerous articles have been published on this project.
 Her most recent work consolidates the prior analysis of the relationship between value and values, leading to the development of ideas about the moral economy of person production.
 She developed the idea of 'person value' following a critique of Bourdieu and an exploration of how ideology is produced through "value struggles".